 11.3 A student on Conditional Enrolment is not permitted to be enrolled in a concurrent course.

-11.4 The Registrar may suspend from enrolment any student who is found to be enrolled, without approval, in more than one award course.
+11.4 The General Manager or delegate may suspend from enrolment any student who is found to be enrolled, without approval, in more than one award course.

 Students are able to vary their enrolment by submitting a valid request to HSA to: